 Menstruation occurs on a monthly cycle throughout female reproductive life.
 Menarche (the first menstrual cycle) normally occurs between the ages of 11 and 15 and the menopause between the ages of 45 and 55.
 The normal duration of a single cycle is 21-35 days.
 In this article we will focus on the reproductive hormones, the ovarian cycle and the uterine cycle.

 The hypothalamus, anterior pituitary gland and gonads (ovaries) work together to regulate the menstrual cycle.
-Gonadotrophin releasing hormone (GnRH) from the hypothalamus stimulates lutenising hormone (LH) and follicular stimulating hormone (FSH) release from the anterior pituitary gland.
-LH and FSH are gonatrotrophins that act primarily on the ovaries in the female reproductive tract:
+Gonadotropin releasing hormone (GnRH) from the hypothalamus stimulates luteinising hormone (LH) and follicular stimulating hormone (FSH) release from the anterior pituitary gland.
+LH and FSH are gonadotropins that act primarily on the ovaries in the female reproductive tract:

 - FSH binds to granulosa cells to stimulate follicle growth, permit the conversion of androgens (from theca cells) to oestrogens and stimulate inhibin secretion

 - LH acts on theca cells to stimulate production and secretion of androgens

 The menstrual cycle is controlled by feedback systems: